maqdam007/Assignments/README.md

-Folder contains the smaple C codes.
+Folder contains the sample C codes for practise the basics.